Underwatering Oxalis

 Expect the leaves to regain turgor and reopen within several hours to a day after a thorough watering, assuming the bulbs themselves weren't severely desiccated.

-If the soil has pulled away from the pot's sides (a sign of severe drying), water in stages — a partial watering followed by a full one after 15-20 minutes — since bone-dry mix can initially repel water and channel it straight down the pot's edge without rehydrating the root zone.
+If the soil has pulled away from the pot's sides, water in stages — a partial watering followed by a full one after 15-20 minutes — since bone-dry mix can initially repel water and channel it straight down the pot's edge without rehydrating the root zone.

-Move the plant away from direct heat sources or intense afternoon sun if underwatering has become a recurring issue at its current location.
+Relocate the pot away from radiators, heating vents, or intense afternoon sun if underwatering has become a recurring issue at its current spot.

 Set a reminder to check soil moisture every few days rather than relying on memory, especially during warm months when the plant dries out faster.